 By Reuben Seguritan

-Foreign nationals who have been deported with lifetime bans or are otherwise inadmissible in the United States for a certain period of time can still enter the country during the ban on a temporary basis using humanitarian parole.
+Foreign nationals who are otherwise inadmissible may still enter the US on a temporary basis using humanitarian parole.

 The request for humanitarian parole can be sent to the United States Citizenship and Immigration Services (USCIS) or the Customs and Border Protection (CBP) or the United States Immigration and Customs Enforcement (ICE).
 The most common method is sending the application to the USCIS because the foreign national is outside the United States.
 The request to the CBP is made when the foreign national is at the port-of-entry in the United States.
 The request to ICE is made in the following circumstances: the foreign national is currently in deportation proceedings; there is a final order of removal; he was deported from the United States; the request is based on attendance in a court or administrative proceeding; the case implicates a law enforcement investigation (i.e. he is an informant); intelligence matters; extradition cases; and parental termination proceedings.